CaffeinatedFunctionality/jquery_mb_extruder/README.md

 This is a Rails gem that will install the [JQuery MB Extruder](http://pupunzi.com/#mb.components/mb.extruder/extruder.html) in your application.

+JQuery MB Extruder is a JQuery plugin that will allow you to create tabbed content anywhere and is pretty awesome.
+It can be hardcoded content or AJAXed pages allowing you to extend views onto the same page.
+For example a social sidebar or a menu or whatever the heck you want your users to have without going to a separate page(Including video which there is a demo for).
+Also loading times are freakin excellent!

 ## Installation

 Add this line to your application's Gemfile: